Medicoat History, Family Crest & Coats of Arms

 The surname Medicoat was first found in Shropshire, at Medlicott, a parish in Wentnor.
 It is generally believed that the oldest record of the family was Llewelyn de Modlicott who resided here c.
 1180.
 He was son of Sir Roger de Meldron (died c.
 1200.)

 By the Hundredorum Rolls of 1273, some of the family were found in Devonshire where Richard de Middlecote was listed as holding lands at that time.
 "The ancient Shropshire family of Medlicott, which took its name from a manor, flourished in the 13th century.
 The Medlycott family of Ven House, Milborne Port, Somerset, originally came from Shropshire."

 Early History of the Medicoat family

-Another 278 words (20 lines of text) covering the years 1593, 1586 and 1625 are included under the topic Early Medicoat History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Medicoat research.
+Another 154 words (11 lines of text) covering the years 1593, 1586 and 1625 are included under the topic Early Medicoat History in all our PDF Extended History products and printed products wherever possible.

 Medicoat Spelling Variations

 The Welsh have an extremely large amount of spelling variations of their native surnames to their credit.
 As time progressed, the old Brythonic names of Wales were recorded in English, which was especially problematic since the English language had extreme difficulty recording the highly inflected sounds of Cymraeg.
 Spelling variations were, however, also carried out according to an individual's design: a branch loyalty within the family, a religious adherence, or even patriotic affiliations could be indicated by spelling variations of one's name.
 The spelling variations of the name Medicoat have included Medlicot, Medlicott, Medlycot, Medlycott, Medlicote, Medleycot, Medleycott, Medleycote, Modlicot, Modlicote and many more.